 Also the bottle is different.

 DOP Balsamic must be bottled in a glass designed by Giorgetto Giugiaro in 1988, inspired by the shape of Modena Cathedral.

-The front label changes according to the different producer, the back is always the same.
+The front label changes according to the different producers, the back is always the same.

 During our Modena food tour we taste only DOP vinegar (12 and 25 years aged).
 So if you love food made with quality and passion you can't be wrong.